GuidoPenta/GuidoPenta/README.md

 ### This is your daily fortune cookie quote:

-> 🥠 He who laughs last is laughing at you.
+> 🥠 Your fortune said you need to make a donation.
+Follow the Paypal link.

 ### Our Tech Stack